Supporting Autism Awareness in Women

 A live-action narrative with an edge

 Vision/filming style: Artistic/Cinematic.
-Voiceovers to explain thinking, shadows and lights to create her environment, electronic/moody music and sound effects to convey experience, etc. During the beginning of the film, tones will be darker and shadows more prevalent.
-As the character’s life brightens, the colour scheme will inverse with brighter tones, eliminating the shadows.
+Voiceovers to explain thinking, shadows and lights to create her environment, electronic/moody music and sound effects to convey experience, etc.

 How can you contribute?